cagataykiziltan/RestsharpApiClient/README.md

 # RestsharpApiClient

-Restsharp client implementation by using restSharp package you can consume your services easily
+Restsharp client implementation by using restsharp package you can consume your services easily

 There are two solution in the repository.
 First is client, second is service.<br/><br/>
  **client is your client project including connection methods to services and sample service calls<br/>